finos/architecture-as-code/visualizer/README.md

 npm run package
 ```

-This will output a file called `calm-visualizer-<version>.tgz` which you can then import into a project to use.
+This will output a file called `finos-calm-visualizer-<version>.tgz` which you can then import into a project to use.

 The library exports a single function called `visualize` which takes a string that represents the file containing the CALM specification, and outputs an svg file with the visualization.